Bud Moore Engineering: Final years

 After the disappointment of 1996, Bud Moore Engineering did not make a race in 1997, when an attempt to make the Daytona 500 with Larry Pearson failed.
 In 1998, Moore began developing three-time ARCA champion Tim Steele for a run at Winston Cup with sponsorship from Nike and Sony.
 Steele had been recovering from injuries sustained in a crash at Atlanta, and with the help of his father and sponsor Rescue Engine Formula, Steele would seek Rookie of the Year honors in 1999.
 Soon though, the deal fell apart.
 Loy Allen Jr. attempted the Brickyard 400, but failed to qualify.
 The team did start two races with Ted Musgrave, both races resulting in DNF's.

 After a failed attempt with Jeff Green to qualify for the 1999 Daytona 500, Moore was approached by a California family, Robert, Sue, and Randy Fenley, who were operating a successful NASCAR West Coast team and wanted to expand into Cup.
 Moore sold the operation to them but remained on board as a consultant.
 They attempted their first race at that year's Brickyard 400 as the No. 62 with Big Daddy's BBQ Sauce as sponsor.
 Jeff Davis and Lance Hooper shared the driving duties, but they did not qualify for the race.
 Nevertheless, the team began preparing for 2000.
 Late in the year, the team announced they would hire Derrike Cope would drive the No. 15 until the end of 2001.
 Although no sponsor was named, the team assured Cope that there was enough financial stability for him to run for the entirety of his contract.
 Cope qualified at Lowe's Motor Speedway for the team in 1999, finishing 35th.
 Things looked promising for 2000, as Cope had a strong Speedweeks.
 However, the team soon started to skip races because of financial difficulties.
 Things went from bad to worse as Moore left the team.
 Soon afterwards, Cope quit the team in disgust because he felt that he was lied to when he was told the organization was financially secure.
 Musgrave drove at Talladega and finished 35th.
 After that, the team moved to North Carolina and hoped to run the ARCA series until they could afford to compete in NASCAR again.
 That never came to be and the team soon shut down and sold its equipment.
 Moore's old shop in Spartanburg was purchased by Converse College as a storage facility.
+Years later a fire broke out in the building and burned most of the old shop down.